dnsge/java-ebook-manager/README.md

 [FBLA 2018-2019 Coding & Programming](https://www.fbla-pbl.org/competitive-event/coding-programming/) Entry

+#### Requires Java 11 and JavaFX Runtime

+## Building and Running
+*java-ebook-manager uses Maven.
+Install Maven to compile and run this program.*

-To build and package, install Maven and run `mvn compile package`
+To build and package, run `mvn clean compile package`

-To run, use `mvn exec:java`
+To run, use `mvn compile exec:java`

 Output jars will be in /target/artifacts